Neurology and Neurorehabilitation – the difference in expert opinion

 29 June 2017

-Many solicitors tell us that they are confused about the expertise they are relying upon, particularly when asking for opinions from neurologists and neurological rehabilitation physicians.
+Many solicitors tell NRC Medical Experts that they are confused about the expertise they are relying upon, particularly when asking for opinions from neurologists and neurological rehabilitation physicians.
 Understanding the difference between these two specialist areas is important when considering instructing an expert witness.

-Neurological rehabilitation physicians manage disabling conditions such as acquired brain injury long-term, observing how the condition develops and hence are ideally placed to comment on condition and prognosis.
-They are expert at working in multidisciplinary teams alongside colleagues from the therapies, nursing, neuropsychology, clinical psychology, care, augmented communication, orthotics and vocational rehabilitation.
+Neurological rehabilitation physicians manage disabling conditions such as acquired brain injury long-term, observing how a person’s condition develops.
+This means they are ideally placed to comment on someone’s condition and prognosis.
+Neurological rehabilitation specialists are expert at working in multidisciplinary teams alongside colleagues from therapy, nursing, neuropsychology, clinical psychology, care, augmented communication, orthotics and vocational rehabilitation.
 They spend most of their time looking after people with acquired brain injury, spinal cord injury, peripheral nerve injury (brachial plexus and Guillaine-Barre Syndrome) as well as chronic conditions like multiple sclerosis, and also functional conditions.
-Therefore, they see how these conditions affect people in the broadest sense in their community and how a wide range of professional interventions can optimize function and quality of life.
-These are the issues which are central to establishing quantum.

-Neurologists in contrast are specialists in the primary diagnosis and treatment of disorders of the nervous system.
+In contrast, Neurologists are specialists in the primary diagnosis and treatment of disorders of the nervous system.
 They are expert in the investigation of symptoms and signs and the interpretation of scans and tests such as MRI, CT and nerve conduction studies.
-Neurologists focus primarily on the acute management of conditions in the short-term and rarely see the long-term outcomes.
-They are not concerned with functional assessment.
+Neurologists focus primarily on the acute management of conditions in the short-term – they rarely see the long-term outcomes and do not assess a person’s function.

-They spend most of their time investigating and treating headache, epilepsy, multiple sclerosis, Parkinson’s Disease, intracranial pathology such as tumour, and also excluding hard pathologies to reveal functional conditions.
-Their expertise does not therefore relate fundamentally to establishing condition and prognosis.
+Neurologists spend most of their time investigating and treating headache, epilepsy, multiple sclerosis, Parkinson’s Disease, intracranial pathology such as brain tumours, and also excluding hard pathologies to reveal functional conditions.
+A neurologist’s expertise does not therefore relate fundamentally to establishing a person’s condition and prognosis.

-In answering the questions relating to condition and prognosis posed by solicitors, consider how often a report from a neurologist defers to the expertise of a neurological rehabilitation physician.
-It is more economical financially and timewise to instruct neurological rehabilitation physicians first in major personal injury or clinical negligence cases relating to acquired brain injury and to rely on their expertise to involve neurologists in the rare circumstances where it is absolutely necessary.
+In answering the questions relating to condition and prognosis posed by solicitors, it’s important to consider how often a report from a neurologist defers to the expertise of a neurological rehabilitation physician.